Apapa: Housing, education and social facilities

 The district provides housing for various levels of housing needs from executive requirements to average families including single occupation and multiple storied accommodation.
 There are several schools.
 The German School Lagos was formerly located in Apapa.

 Social and recreational facilities are provided by private and public organizations including a boat club located on Apapa Creek.

+Transportation

+Apapa contains a number of ports and terminals operated by the Nigerian Ports Authority (NPA), including the major port of Lagos State and Lagos Port Complex (LPC).